daveinthecity/daveinthecity.github.io/ideas/Agile/10MinsADay.md

 You can do a lot of things in 10 (focused) mins.
 Teams that can do a lot in 10 mins really change the world.

-When we applied these 3 simple things in our team, everything changed.
-We got closer together.
-People stepped up to own  problems.
+When we applied these 3 simple things in our team, everything changed
+  - We get closer together.
+  - People step up to own problems.

-No one was alone - others jumped in to help fix problems.
-Wins made us smile / Blockers made us cry (everyone together).
+  - No one is alone, others jumped in to help + fix + support.
+  - Wins make us smile / Blockers make us cry (everyone together).

 Starting is tough - our first team stand ups took 40 mins+.
 But we persisted, now Stand Ups are 10-12 mins everyday!

-Give it a go and [let me know what you think](sayhi.md). _B.Yeo (SCRUM Master Puppy)_
+Give it a go and [tell me what you think](sayhi.md). _B.Yeo (SCRUM Master Puppy)_